desolovev/Predicting-the-Upvotes/README.md

 # Predicting-the-Upvotes

-Model which predicts the article popularity according to their experience by using its headline.
+By using the datasets of `Hacker News` community this model which predicts the article popularity according to their experience by using its headline.

+For more info go through the `.ipynb` file.